Ohralik v. Ohio State Bar Ass'n: Arguments

 Arguing for the suspension to be overturned, Ohralik asserted that his situation was essentially identical to another Supreme Court case from the prior year, Bates v.
 State Bar of Arizona.
 In Bates, the Court had ruled that attorneys have a right to advertise their services, deeming it an instance of commercial speech which deserves protection under the First Amendment.
 Ohralik said that he had explained to McClintock and Holbert their legal rights in the situation, and made himself available to pursue their claims.
-Moreover, neither the Ohio State Bar Association nor the Supreme Court of Ohio had establisheded any "specific harm that the State has a compelling interest in preventing".
+Moreover, neither the Ohio State Bar Association nor the Supreme Court of Ohio had established any "specific harm that the State has a compelling interest in preventing".

 Arguing to uphold the suspension, the Ohio State Bar Association said that in-person solicitation of clients was particularly problematic for the legal profession, and a blanket ban was justified, even under the First Amendment.
 An in-person conversation creates pressure to say yes or no immediately, without time to consider alternatives.
 This problem is made worse in situations of stress (say, the scene of an accident or crime) or vulnerability (such as a hospital room).